Pro-military marchers in Myanmar attack anti-coup protesters

-YANGON, Myanmar (AP) — Supporters of Myanmar’s junta attacked protesters demanding the end to the military government that took power in a coup, using slingshots, iron rods and knives Thursday to injure several of the demonstrators.
+YANGON, Myanmar (AP) — Supporters of Myanmar’s junta attacked people protesting the military government that took power in a coup, using slingshots, iron rods and knives Thursday to injure several of the demonstrators.

 The violence complicates an already intractable standoff between the military and a protest movement that has been staging large rallies daily to demand that Aung San Suu Kyi’s elected government be restored to power.
 She and other politicians were ousted and arrested on Feb.
 1 in a takeover that shocked the international community and reversed years of slow progress toward democracy.

+In response, several Western countries have imposed or threatened sanctions against the military.
+On Thursday, Britain announced further measures against members of the ruling junta for “overseeing human rights violations since the coup.”

-Facebook, meanwhile, announced that it would ban all accounts linked to the country's military as well as ads from military-controlled companies — a reflection of international outrage over the takeover.
+Amid the international outrage, Facebook also announced it would ban all accounts linked to the military as well as ads from military-controlled companies.

 On Thursday, tensions escalated on the streets between anti-coup protesters and supporters of the military.
 Photos and videos posted on social media showed groups attacking people in downtown Yangon as police stood by without intervening.